 Have you ever wondered, why do always young athletic people are free to style riders and why not someone who has just crossed a decent figure when it comes to age?
 Well!
 There is a logic behind it.

-In freestyle riding, there are some moves which can give your bones and joints a very tough time as all the exerting pressure falls upon them and most obviously causing twisted elbows and joints.
+In freestyle riding, there are some moves that can give your bones and joints a very tough time as all the exerting pressure falls upon them and most obviously causes twisted elbows and joints.

 Wait!
 Didn’t it become so depressing?
 This thought that you just celebrated your 50th birthday a few days back and didn’t feel like doing all the floor boarding since you think that your joints won’t be allowing you.